Veterinary Business Management (PgCert (VBM))

-The University of Liverpool's Veterinary Business Management programme is open to anyone currently engaged in, or seeking to be involved in, veterinary business management, including practice/office managers and veterinary staff.
+The University of Liverpool's new Veterinary Business Management programme is open to anyone currently engaged in veterinary business management, including practice/office managers and veterinary staff.

 Method of Teaching

 The PgCert (VBM) is provided 100% online, so you can study from home and you are continuously assessed throughout the modules.
 When you access the structured modules, the topics and assessment deadlines are listed, so you can plan ahead around busy work/home commitments.

 You will receive full library access and extensive peer to peer interaction is encouraged through the use of discussion boards where students can interact and collaborate, bouncing ideas between colleagues and academic staff within the virtual 'classroom'.